qooxdoo/qooxdoo/README.md

 QxCompiler is a compiler for Qooxdoo (http://qooxdoo.org) applications, written in Node.JS Javascript it adds these key improvements over the standard python generator:

-* Includes Babel for adding ES6 too all Qooxdoo applications
+* Includes Babel for adding ES6 to all Qooxdoo applications
 * Fast (up to 24x faster) and low resource usage (tiny cache, low CPU usage)
 * Backward compatible with existing Qooxdoo apps (you can use it out-of-the-box, no changes to your code required)
 * Written in 100% Javascript